blairpeters/phase-1_week-1-code-challenge/README.md

 //installation

-Got to my repository and fork the project the go to code and under clone copy the ssh url provided.
+Got to my repository and fork the project then go to code and under clone copy the ssh key provided.
-Go to your terminal and git clone the copied url in the folder of your choice then open vs code in the cloned directory using code .
+Go to your terminal and git clone the copied ssh key in the folder of your choice then open vs code in the cloned directory using code .

 //Running the application